OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

   <!-- TODO: IMAGE picture of this stage -->

 And there you have it, it's all wired up and ready to run.
 Now let's take a look at the code we're going to use to control our shift register.

+// TODO: as mentioned: should be shift reg first, leds second, connecting omega third

 <!-- //  * talk about how the IC should be plugged in across the channel of the breadboard (have this note in a markdown file so it can be easily reused)